 The solution should be applied topically, and preferably away from desirable plants.
 Salt especially is detrimental to soil quality and plants; it may reduce water uptake, inhibit seed germination and slow plant growth.
 Salt accumulation in soil can't be fixed with chemicals, conditioners or fertilizers.

 Vinegar in the garden is an effective weed killer, proven in research conducted by the U.S. Department of Agriculture.
 The vinegar was hand-sprayed on the weeds.
 Common lamb's-quarters, giant foxtail, velvetleaf, smooth pigweed and Canada thistle succumbed to vinegar at 5 and 10 percent acetic acid concentrations, applied in the first two weeks of their appearance.
 Higher concentrations of vinegar were needed to kill mature weeds; the kill rate was 85 to 100 percent.
-Perennial weeds were only temporarily deterred; they grew new roots.
+Perennial weeds were only temporarily deterred; they grew new top growth from the roots.

 Stronger Vinegar Sold As Herbicide

 Vinegar is an acid, but it doesn't persist in soil, so it's unlikely to accumulate in amounts that affect the pH balance of soil.
 USDA only tested vinegar on weeds around corn crops, which weren't harmed.
 Vinegar can burn plant tissue, so care needs to be taken when applying it on weeds near flowers.
 Household vinegar is usually 5 percent concentration.
 Stronger vinegars are sold as herbicides; it's illegal to use vinegar to kill weeds unless it's labeled for that purpose.

 How the Formula Works